JolonB/CovidQRCode/README.md

 - generate a poster: enter `y` (or simply press enter) to generate a poster, otherwise enter `n` to just save the code
 - title: either enter the title for the poster or press enter to use the place name (with line breaks replaced with `, `)
 - subtitle: either enter the subtitle for the poster or press enter to use the address (with line breaks replaced with `, `)

+## Scanning the QR code

+It's no fun to generate a poster if you can't scan it, especially now that the NZ COVID Tracer app has been removed from app stores.
+Regular QR code scanners won't cut it either, as they won't actually decode the data stored in the code.

+If you're running Android, you're in luck.
+The original COVID tracer app can be downloaded from [here](https://apkpure.com/nz-covid-tracer/nz.govt.health.covidtracer) or [here](https://www.apkmirror.com/apk/ministry-of-health-nz/nz-covid-tracer/).

+If you're running iOS, get an Android.

+## How it works

+Coming soon...